 - Pause and drain the outstanding DR binary logs on all clusters using the voltadmin pause --wait command - 2.
 Update the schema for the DR tables on all clusters - 3.
-Resume all clusters using the voltadmin resume command to tell it to stop queuing binary logs.
-If not, the logs will be saved on disk, waiting for the other cluster to return, until you run out of disk space.
+Resume all clusters using the voltadmin resume command

 11.3.6.
 Stopping Replication